clhore/scraping-instagram/README.md

 ![](https://i.imgur.com/94Mdntj.png)

-# - In case of using linux you should modify the system.json file
+    [6]In case of using linux you should modify the system.json file

 ![](https://i.imgur.com/j56UE70.png)

     [*] You will have to run the following commands